-Complete line 29 if you can take any of the following credits.
-Also make sure that you attach the Arizona Form 301 and the appropriate credit form or forms to your return.
+Complete line 27 if you can take any of the following credits.
+Also make sure that you attach the Arizona Form 301 if you are required to complete Form 301 and the appropriate credit form or forms to your return.